gitname/react-gh-pages/README.md

       > That will make it so GitHub creates an empty repository, instead of pre-populating the repository with a `README.md`, `.gitignore`, and/or `LICENSE` file.
   - Submit the form.

-At this point, your GitHub account will contain an empty repository, having the name and privacy type that you specified.
+At this point, your GitHub account contains an empty repository, having the name and privacy type that you specified.

 ### 2. Create a React app